jay-hodgson/Sage-Governance-Documents/Terms.md

 <li>
 <h3>Intellectual Property Rights Protection</h3>

-<p><strong>13.1 &nbsp;&nbsp; Respect of Third-Party Rights.</strong> Sage respects the intellectual property
-rights of others, takes the protection of intellectual property rights very seriously, and asks users of the Service to do the same.
-Infringing activity will not be tolerated on or through the Service.</p>
+<p><strong>13.1 &nbsp;&nbsp; Respect of Third-Party Rights.</strong> Sage respects the intellectual property ights of others, takes the protection of intellectual property rights ery seriously, and asks users of the Service to do the same.
+Infringing ctivity will not be tolerated on or through the Service.</p>

-<p><strong>13.2 &nbsp;&nbsp; DMCA Notification.</strong> We comply with the provisions of the Digital
-Millennium Copyright Act applicable to Internet service providers (17 U.S.C. § 512, as amended).
-If you have an intellectual property rights-related complaint about any material on the Service, you may contact our Designated Agent at the following address:</p>
+<p><strong>13.2 &nbsp;&nbsp; DMCA Notification.</strong> We comply with the provisions of the Digital illennium Copyright Act applicable to Internet service providers (17 .S.C. § 512, as amended).
+If you have an intellectual property ights-related complaint about any material on the Service, you may ontact our Designated Agent at the following address:</p>

-Sage Bionetworks
-Attn: PCO-Copyright
-2901 Third Ave, Ste 330, Seattle, WA 98121
+ age Bionetworks ttn: PCO-Copyright 901 Third Ave, Ste 330, Seattle, WA 98121 mail: copyright@sagebase.org
-Email: copyright@sagebase.org

-<p><strong>13.3 &nbsp;&nbsp;Procedure for Reporting Claimed Infringement.</strong> If you believe that any
-Content made available on or through the Service has been used or exploited in a manner that infringes an intellectual property right you own or control, then please promptly send a written
+<p><strong>13.3 &nbsp;&nbsp;Procedure for Reporting Claimed Infringement.</strong> If you believe that any ontent made available on or through the Service has been used or xploited in a manner that infringes an intellectual property right you wn or control, then please promptly send a written
-<span dir="rtl">“</span><ins><strong>Notification of Claimed Infringement</strong></ins>” to the
-Designated Agent identified above containing the following information:</p>
+<span dir="rtl">“</span><ins><strong>Notification of Claimed Infringement</strong></ins>” to the esignated Agent identified above containing the following information:</p>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;(a)&nbsp;&nbsp;&nbsp;&nbsp; an electronic or physical signature of the person authorized to act on
-behalf of the owner of the copyright or other right being infringed;</p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;(a)&nbsp;&nbsp;&nbsp;&nbsp; an electronic or physical signature of the person authorized to act on ehalf of the owner of the copyright or other right being infringed;</p>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;(b)&nbsp;&nbsp;&nbsp;&nbsp; a description of the copyrighted work or other intellectual property
-right that you claim has been infringed;</p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;(b)&nbsp;&nbsp;&nbsp;&nbsp; a description of the copyrighted work or other intellectual property ight that you claim has been infringed;</p>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;(c)&nbsp;&nbsp;&nbsp;&nbsp; a description of the material that you claim is infringing and where it
-is located on the Service;</p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;(c)&nbsp;&nbsp;&nbsp;&nbsp; a description of the material that you claim is infringing and where it s located on the Service;</p>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;(d)&nbsp;&nbsp;&nbsp;&nbsp; identification of the time(s) and date(s) the material that you claim is
-infringing was displayed on the Service;</p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;(d)&nbsp;&nbsp;&nbsp;&nbsp; identification of the time(s) and date(s) the material that you claim is nfringing was displayed on the Service;</p>

 <p>&nbsp;&nbsp;&nbsp;&nbsp;(e)&nbsp;&nbsp;&nbsp;&nbsp;your address, telephone number, and email address;</p>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;(f)&nbsp;&nbsp;&nbsp;&nbsp;a statement by you that you have a good faith belief that the use of
-the materials on the Service of which you are complaining is not authorized by the copyright or other intellectual property right owner, its agent, or the law; and </p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;(f)&nbsp;&nbsp;&nbsp;&nbsp;a statement by you that you have a good faith belief that the use of he materials on the Service of which you are complaining is not uthorized by the copyright or other intellectual property right wner, its agent, or the law; and </p>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;(g)&nbsp;&nbsp;&nbsp;&nbsp; a statement by you that the above information in your notice is
-accurate and that, under penalty of perjury, you are the copyright or other intellectual property right owner, or authorized to act on the copyright or intellectual property owner<span dir="rtl">’</span>s behalf.</p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;(g)&nbsp;&nbsp;&nbsp;&nbsp; a statement by you that the above information in your notice is ccurate and that, under penalty of perjury, you are the copyright r other intellectual property right owner, or authorized to act on the copyright or intellectual property wner<span dir="rtl">’</span>s behalf.</p>

-<p>Your Notification of Claimed Infringement may be shared by Sage with
-the user alleged to have infringed a right you own or control as well as with the operators of publicly available databases that track notifications of claimed infringement, and you consent to Sage making such disclosures.
-You should consult with your own lawyer or see 17 U.S.C. § 512 to confirm your obligations to provide a valid notice of claimed infringement.</p>
+<p>Your Notification of Claimed Infringement may be shared by Sage with he user alleged to have infringed a right you own or control as well as ith the operators of publicly available databases that track otifications of claimed infringement, and you consent to Sage making uch disclosures.
+You should consult with your own lawyer or see 17 .S.C. § 512 to confirm your obligations to provide a valid notice of laimed infringement.</p>

 <p><strong>13.4 &nbsp;&nbsp; Repeat Infringers.</strong> Sage<span dir="rtl">’</span>s policy is to:
-(a)remove or disable access to material that Sage believes in good faith, upon notice from an intellectual property rights owner or authorized agent, is infringing the intellectual property rights of a third party by being made available through the Service; and (b) in appropriate circumstances, to terminate the accounts of and block access to the Service by any user who repeatedly or egregiously infringes other people<span dir="rtl">’</span>s copyright or other intellectual property rights.
-Sage will terminate the accounts of users that are determined by Sage to be repeat infringers.
-Sage reserves the right, however, to suspend or terminate accounts of users in our sole discretion.</p>
+(a)remove or disable access to material that Sage believes in good aith, upon notice from an intellectual property rights owner or uthorized agent, is infringing the intellectual property rights of  third party by being made available through the Service; and (b) n appropriate circumstances, to terminate the accounts of and block ccess to the Service by any user who repeatedly or egregiously nfringes other people<span dir="rtl">’</span>s copyright or other ntellectual property rights.
+Sage will terminate the accounts of sers that are determined by Sage to be repeat infringers.
+Sage eserves the right, however, to suspend or terminate accounts of sers in our sole discretion.</p>

 <!-- -->

-<p><strong>13.5 &nbsp;&nbsp;Counter Notification.</strong> If you receive a notification from Sage that
-material made available by you on or through the Service has been the subject of a Notification of Claimed Infringement, then you will have the right to provide Sage with what is called a
+<p><strong>13.5 &nbsp;&nbsp;Counter Notification.</strong> If you receive a notification from Sage that aterial made available by you on or through the Service has been he subject of a Notification of Claimed Infringement, then you will ave the right to provide Sage with what is called a
 <span dir="rtl">“</span><ins><strong>Counter Notification</strong></ins>.”
-To be effective, a
-Counter Notification must be in writing, provided to Sage<span dir="rtl">’</span>s Designated Agent through one of the methods identified in Section 13.2 (DMCA Notification), and include substantially the following information:</p>
+To be effective, a ounter Notification must be in writing, provided to age<span dir="rtl">’</span>s Designated Agent through one of the ethods identified in Section 13.2 (DMCA Notification), and include ubstantially the following information:</p>

 <p>&nbsp;&nbsp;&nbsp;&nbsp;(a)&nbsp;&nbsp;&nbsp;&nbsp; your physical or electronic signature;</p>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;(b)&nbsp;&nbsp;&nbsp;&nbsp; identification of the material that has been removed or to which
-access has been disabled and the location at which the material appeared before it was removed or access to it was disabled;</p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;(b)&nbsp;&nbsp;&nbsp;&nbsp; identification of the material that has been removed or to which ccess has been disabled and the location at which the material ppeared before it was removed or access to it was disabled;</p>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;(c)&nbsp;&nbsp;&nbsp;&nbsp; a statement under penalty of perjury that you have a good faith
-belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled; and</p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;(c)&nbsp;&nbsp;&nbsp;&nbsp; a statement under penalty of perjury that you have a good faith elief that the material was removed or disabled as a result of istake or misidentification of the material to be removed or isabled; and</p>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;(d)&nbsp;&nbsp;&nbsp;&nbsp; your name, address, and telephone number, and a statement that you
-consent to the jurisdiction of Federal District Court for the judicial district in which the address is located, or if you are residing outside of the United States, then to the jurisdiction of the federal court in Seattle, Washington, and that you will accept service of process from the person who provided notification under Section 13.2 (DMCA Notification) above or an agent of that person.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;(d)&nbsp;&nbsp;&nbsp;&nbsp; your name, address, and telephone number, and a statement that you onsent to the jurisdiction of Federal District Court for the udicial district in which the address is located, or if you are esiding outside of the United States, then to the jurisdiction of he federal court in Seattle, Washington, and that you will accept ervice of process from the person who provided notification under ection 13.2 (DMCA Notification) above or an agent of that person.

-<p>A party submitting a Counter Notification should consult a lawyer or
-see 17 U.S.C. § 512 to confirm the party<span dir="rtl">’</span>s
-obligations to provide a valid counter notification under the Copyright Act.</p>
+<p>A party submitting a Counter Notification should consult a lawyer or ee 17 U.S.C. § 512 to confirm the party<span dir="rtl">’</span>s bligations to provide a valid counter notification under the Copyright ct.</p>

-<p><strong>13.6 &nbsp;&nbsp; Reposting of Content Subject to a Counter Notification.</strong>
-If you submit a Counter Notification to Sage in response to a Notification of Claimed Infringement, then Sage will promptly provide the person who provided the Notification of Claimed Infringement with a copy of your Counter Notification and inform that person that Sage will replace the removed User Content or cease disabling access to it in 10 business days, and Sage will replace the removed User Content and cease disabling access to it not less than 10, nor more than 14, business days following receipt of the Counter Notification, unless Sage<span dir="rtl">’</span>s Designated Agent receives notice from the party that submitted the Notification of Claimed Infringement that such person has filed an action seeking a court order to restrain the user from engaging in infringing activity relating to the material on Sage system or network.</p>
+<p><strong>13.6 &nbsp;&nbsp; Reposting of Content Subject to a Counter Notification.</strong> f you submit a Counter Notification to Sage in response to a Notification f Claimed Infringement, then Sage will promptly provide the person ho provided the Notification of Claimed Infringement with a copy of our Counter Notification and inform that person that Sage will eplace the removed User Content or cease disabling access to it in 0 business days, and Sage will replace the removed User Content and ease disabling access to it not less than 10, nor more than 14, usiness days following receipt of the Counter Notification, unless age<span dir="rtl">’</span>s Designated Agent receives notice from he party that submitted the Notification of Claimed Infringement hat such person has filed an action seeking a court order to estrain the user from engaging in infringing activity relating to he material on Sage system or network.</p>

-<p><strong>13.7 &nbsp;&nbsp; False Notifications of Claimed Infringement or Counter Notifications.</strong>
-The Copyright Act provides at 17 U.S.C. § 512(f)
+<p><strong>13.7 &nbsp;&nbsp; False Notifications of Claimed Infringement or Counter Notifications.</strong>  he Copyright Act provides at 17 U.S.C. § 512(f) hat: <span dir="rtl">“</span> any person who knowingly aterially misrepresents under Section 512 of the Copyright Act
-that: <span dir="rtl">“</span> any person who knowingly materially misrepresents under Section 512 of the Copyright Act (17 U.S.C. § 512) (1) that material or activity is infringing, or (2) that material or activity was removed or disabled by mistake or misidentification, will be liable for any damages, including costs and attorneys<span dir="rtl">’</span> fees, incurred by the alleged infringer, by any copyright owner or copyright owner<span dir="rtl">’</span>s authorized licensee, or by a service provider, who is injured by such misrepresentation, as the result of Sage relying upon such misrepresentation in removing or disabling access to the material or activity claimed to be infringing, or in replacing the removed material or ceasing to disable access to it.”
-Sage reserves the right to seek damages from any party that submits a Notification of Claimed Infringement or Counter Notification in violation of the law.</p>
+(17 U.S.C. § 512) (1) that material or activity is infringing, r (2) that material or activity was removed or disabled by mistake r misidentification, will be liable for any damages, including osts and attorneys<span dir="rtl">’</span> fees, incurred by the lleged infringer, by any copyright owner or copyright wner<span dir="rtl">’</span>s authorized licensee, or by a service rovider, who is injured by such misrepresentation, as the result of age relying upon such misrepresentation in removing or disabling ccess to the material or activity claimed to be infringing, or in eplacing the removed material or ceasing to disable access to it.” age reserves the right to seek damages from any party that submits  Notification of Claimed Infringement or Counter Notification in iolation of the law.</p>
 </li>

 <li>
-<h3>Modification of Terms.</h3> We may, from time to time, change these
+<h3>Modification of Terms.</h3> We may, from time to time, change these erms.
-Terms.
 Please check these Terms periodically for changes.
-Revisions will be effective immediately except that, for existing users, material revisions will be effective 30 days after posting or notice to you of the revisions unless otherwise stated.
-We may require that you accept modified Terms in order to continue to use the Service.
-If you do not agree to the modified Terms, then you should discontinue your use of the Service.
-Except as expressly permitted in this Section 14 (Modification of Terms), these Terms may be amended only by a written agreement signed by authorized representatives of the parties to these Terms.
+Revisions ill be effective immediately except that, for existing users, aterial revisions will be effective 30 days after posting or notice o you of the revisions unless otherwise stated.
+We may require that ou accept modified Terms in order to continue to use the Service. f you do not agree to the modified Terms, then you should iscontinue your use of the Service.
+Except as expressly permitted n this Section 14 (Modification of Terms), these Terms may be mended only by a written agreement signed by authorized epresentatives of the parties to these Terms.
 </li>

 <li>
 <h3>Term, Termination, and Modification of the Service</h3>

-<p><strong>15.1 &nbsp;&nbsp; Term.</strong> These Terms are effective beginning when you accept the Terms or
-first download, install, access, or use the Service, and ending when terminated as described in Section 15.2 (Termination).
+<p><strong>15.1 &nbsp;&nbsp; Term.</strong> These Terms are effective beginning when you accept the Terms or irst download, install, access, or use the Service, and ending when erminated as described in Section 15.2 (Termination).

 <p><strong>15.2 &nbsp;&nbsp; Termination.</strong> If you violate any provision of these Terms, then
     your authorization to access the Service and these Terms